jenspfahl/hylex/README.md

 Multiplayer is playable too but not error free so far ! ---

-Download the latest test version here for testing: https://hyleX.jepfa.de/hylex.apk
+Download the latest test version here for testing: https://hyleX.jepfa.de/hylex.apk Note that you might need to delete the app storage if the app behaves incorrectly!

 ## Implementation